Engrossing TV Shows Influenced by Social Media

 Some TV shows do well on social media.
 The rank so well because the shows are worthy or because the social media campaigns are brilliant.
 It's the chicken versus the egg theory.
 I speculate in the following article that the show needs to be high-ranking to draw major trends on social media.
 It is another way for fans to enjoy their favorite show.

-Starz Outlander is a fine example of social media supporting both sides of the cable and the many apps of social media.
-Facebook as several dedicated pages to the Scottish themed show.
+Outlander airs on Starz and is an example of social media supporting both sides of the cable and the many apps of social media.
+Both leads, Caitriona Balfe and Sam Heughan, are on Twitter and Instagram almost daily plugging Outlander.
+Facebook has several dedicated pages to the Scottish themed show.
 Heughan's Heughligans and the author, Gabaldon, sponsors a Facebook page.

 What do you think?